openfaas/docs/docs/cli/templates.md

 ##### Go `go` - dependencies

 Dependencies should be managed with a Go modules.
-Vendoring is also supported.
+Vendoring is also supported when you need to use private code, see the next section.

-Set the following `build_arg` in your stack.yml file, or use `faas-cli build/up --build-arg GO111MODULE=on`.
+You must set `GO111MODULE=on` in the `build_args` section of `stack.yml`, or pass the relevant flags with `faas-cli build/up/publish --build-arg key=value`.

 ```yaml
 functions: